elementalcollision/GraphMemory-IDE/docs/condon-migration/thread-safety/implementation-guide.md

 ## Conclusion

-Following this implementation guide ensures that your threaded code is safe, predictable, and production-ready in the Condon no-GIL environment.
+Following this implementation guide ensures that your threaded code is safe, predictable, and production-ready in the Codon no-GIL environment.
 Always test thoroughly and monitor performance in production environments.

 **Key Takeaways**:
-- Condon's no-GIL environment requires explicit thread safety measures
+- Codon's no-GIL environment requires explicit thread safety measures
 - Singleton patterns must use double-checked locking
 - Shared state access requires proper synchronization
 - Performance impact of thread safety measures is acceptable